The Rise of CBD Hemp Flower and How to Smoke Without Getting High

 What is hemp flower?

 While marijuana is often distinguished from hemp, in truth, they are both fairly broad classifications of the same cannabis plant.
 The difference comes down to how these plants are grown and used, with experienced growers able to alter the amount of THC and CBD in each plant variety.
 When cannabis is grown with a high THC content, it is generally referred to as “marijuana”.
 When it’s grown with a high CBD content and less than 0.3% THC, it’s often referred to as “hemp”.
+Some additional reading and explaination in regards to how much thc is in a typical cbd joint, can help further your knowledge on this topic.

 Unlike marijuana, which is mostly used on a recreational basis, high-CBD hemp flower is largely used for its health effects and calming mental properties.
 CBD products have been getting lots of positive attention over the last few years, with edibles and concentrates high in CBD being widely available.
 A number of smokable CBD products have also entered the marketplace, with smokable hemp flower a very small but rapidly growing part of the cannabis market and culture.